yasl-lang/YASL-Enhancements/exponential-notation.md

 # Exponential Notation for Floats

-Floating point literals would match the following regex:
+Floating point literals using exponential notation would match the following regex:

 `[0-9]+(\.[0-9]+)?[Ee][+-]?[0-9]+`